LevittC17/alx-higher_level_programming/0x05-python-exceptions/README.md

  * Otherwise, returns None if something happens during the function and prints in stderr the error precede    by Exception:
  * You have to use try: / except:

+9. ByteCode -> Python#4

+ * Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: